mainwp/mainwp-child/readme.txt

 * Added: Support for an upcoming extension (BacukpBuddy Extension)

 = 3.1.6 - 8-2-16 =
-* Fixed: an issue with loading too much data from the Broken Links Checker
+* Fixed: An issue with loading too much data from the Broken Links Checker
-* Fixed: an issue with saving UpdraftPlus extension settings
+* Fixed: An issue with saving UpdraftPlus extension settings
-* Fixed: an issue with extracting URL for the MainWP URL Extractor Extension
+* Fixed: An issue with extracting URL for the MainWP URL Extractor Extension
-* Fixed: an issue with including new tables in database backup for individual BackWPup Extension jobs
+* Fixed: An issue with including new tables in database backup for individual BackWPup Extension jobs
 * Updated: support for new iThemes Security options

 = 3.1.5 - 7-12-16 =